cs-rrcc/25FCSC3022-final/README.md

 Once the image is built, launch a container from it, updating the volume mappings as needed to support your logging configuration.

-Next, after reviewing the database model implemented in [taxes.sql](taxes.sql), create a view named **ClientYearlyEarnings** that generates the following output based on the initial data inserted by the SQL script.
+Next, after reviewing the database model implemented in [taxes.sql](taxes.sql), start a MySQL shell and create the **taxes** database using the SQL statements provided in [taxes.sql](taxes.sql).

+Create a view named **ClientYearlyEarnings** that generates the following output based on the initial data inserted by the SQL script.

 ```
 +----------------------------+----------------+------+-------------+